cap-js/docs/guides/databases-postgres.md

 ::: warning IMPORTANT:

-Your `.cds` models are expexcted to reflect the deployed state of your database.
+Your `.cds` models are expected to reflect the deployed state of your database.

 :::